 - Difficulty trip:

-- Inclusive: Eight overnight stays in comfortable 3 star hotels including breakfast, luggage transport, maps and English route directions, GPS track, free parking, VAT, tourist taxes and Guarantee Foundation
+- Inclusive: Eight overnight stays in comfortable 3 star hotels including breakfast, luggage transport, English route directions with maps, GPS track, free parking, VAT, tourist taxes and Guarantee Foundation

 - Exclusive: The journey to the first hotel and return home, lunch and dinner, travel- and cancellation Insurance

 Due to the high inflation, we unfortunately cannot give fixed prices.
 If the price is higher after booking, you have the possibility to cancel your trip.
 The prices quoted here are an approximation as good as possible.

 € 885,- per person based on 2 people (Surcharge for 2 weekend days luggage transport € 50,-)

 € 1.415,- for 1 person (Surcharge for 2 weekend days luggage transport € 100,-)